jackocnr/intl-tel-input/README.md

 If there is just a dial code in the input: remove it on blur or submit, and re-add it on focus.
 This is to prevent just a dial code getting submitted with the form.
 Requires `nationalMode` to be set to `false`.

 **autoPlaceholder**
-Type: `Boolean` Default: `true`
+Type: `String` Default: `"polite"`
-Set the input's placeholder to an example number for the selected country.
+Specify one of `"off"`, `"polite"`, or `"aggressive"`.
+Unless `"off"`, this will set the input's placeholder to an example number for the selected country.
 You can specify the number type using the `numberType` option.
-If there is already a placeholder attribute set on the input then that will take precedence.
+If you specify `"polite"` and there is already a placeholder attribute set on the input then that will take precedence.
 Requires the `utilsScript` option.

 **customPlaceholder**
 Type: `Function` Default: `null`